Tesla1983/esp32-clock/README.md

 #Use WiFi for accurate time adjustment with NTP server.
 WiFi will automatically correct the time every time you connect to the Internet.

-#If the time is wrong after burning, press the rest key several times on the development board.
+#If the time is wrong after uploading, press the rest key several times on the development board.

 ![photo_2023-09-21_20-22-01](https://github.com/Tesla1983/esp32-clock/assets/30205867/0dab2547-4486-46f3-85d2-7c4a5d6cd2c5)